Health benefits of fresh air ventilation

 Renewable energy ventilation

-Commercial buildings can be ventilated with fresh air through mechanical ventilation heat recovery (MVHR) or air handling units (AHU’s) that can be installed independently or as part of an air conditioning system.
+Commercial buildings can be ventilated with fresh air through mechanical ventilation heat recovery (MVHR) or air handling units (AHU’s).
+These can be installed independently or as part of an air conditioning system.

 Fresh air ventilation systems are designed to extract stale and moist air from inside the building and bring in fresh air from the outside which is then tempered as required.

 The type of ventilation system required for a building will depend on its size and use.
-Some zones of a building may only be used on occasions whereas classrooms, theatres, healthcare facilities will be used frequently by many people.
+Some zones may only be used on occasions whereas classrooms, theatres, healthcare facilities will be used frequently by many people.

 Who should install fresh air ventilation?